Skip to main content

 When will I learn the status of my submitted project?

 • View your project all the way through in real time.
 Make sure that your playback works (or that your screenplay does not have typos) and has all of the elements that it is supposed to have.
-Audio and video clear and in sync.
+Audio and video are clear and in sync.

 • A longer piece with lots of bells and whistles is not necessarily a better piece.
 Keep your work tight, authentic, and genuine.